Thermal Over Load Relay vs CT operated thermal overload Relay:

 Calculation for Star/Delta starter:

 - As per the star/ delta thumb rule Phase current = Line current/ 1.732, during delta mode the relay range = FLA/1.732.

 Ex: Your FLA = 143 Amps (75 KW, 3 Phase, 415 Volts), then the relay range = 143/1.732 = 82 Amps.
 You have to select 75 – 100 Amps relay.

-Factor of Consideration while selecting a thermal over load relay:
+The factor of Consideration while selecting a thermal overload relay:

-Ex: If you have Siemens 3TF 33 model contactor, then you have to purchase for suitable relay for that conductor.
-Different model relays are coming for different model contactor.
+Ex: If you have Siemens 3TF 33 model contractor, then you have to purchase for suitable relay for that conductor.
+Different model relays are coming for the different model contactor.

 - Relay mounting kit

 In Some cases, (upgrading starter panel) we have to purchase it additionally.